Theta-Limited/DroneModels/README.md

 * `heightPixels` represents the number of pixels in the height of a camera's uncropped, full resolution image
 * `comment` represents a comment from the author of the object which gives insight into the camera's corresponding drone model and properties
 * `lensType` is one of two values: `perspective` or `fisheye`, used for applying the correct correction equations for distortion of incoming light by the camera lens.
 Read below for further details
-* `radialR1` represents the first radial distortion coefficient for the camera's lens
+* `radialR1` represents the first radial distortion coefficient for the camera's lens.
+Optional
-* `radialR2` represents the second radial distortion coefficient for the camera's lens
+* `radialR2` represents the second radial distortion coefficient for the camera's lens.
+Optional
-* `radialR3` represents the third radial distortion coefficient for the camera's lens
+* `radialR3` represents the third radial distortion coefficient for the camera's lens.
+Optional
-* `tangentialT1` represents the first tangential distortion coefficient for the camera's lens
+* `tangentialT1` represents the first tangential distortion coefficient for the camera's lens.
+Optional
-* `tangentialT2` represents the second tangential distortion coefficient for the camera's lens
+* `tangentialT2` represents the second tangential distortion coefficient for the camera's lens.
+Optional
+* `tle_model_y_intercept` represents the y intercept (starting value) for the target location error linear model for this drone.
+Optional
+* `tle_model_slant_range_coeff` represents how much (in meters) each additional meter of distance adds to target location error for this drone.
+Optional
+* `tle_model_slant_ratio_coeff` represents how the vertical:horizontal distance slant ratio effects target location error.
+May be zero in some cases.
+Optional

 ### Distortion parameters

 OpenAthena's basic calculation for ray angle from a selected image point is based on the [idealized pinhole camera model](https://towardsdatascience.com/camera-intrinsic-matrix-with-example-in-python-d79bf2478c12?gi=8bd7b436d2d3).
 This model makes no consideration of the properties of the actual camera lens, which introduces its own image distortion subtly different than may be expected by the pinhole camera model.

-These distortions may be [especially pronounced with zoom lenses at larger focal lengths](https://en.wikipedia.org/wiki/Distortion_(optics))
+The effects of lens distortion are usually insignificant for most cameras with perspective lenses; therefore these parameters may be considered optional.

 If calibration data (based on real-world calibration with a particular camera model) is present, OpenAthena may use certain parameters to apply a mathematical correction for the distortion a particular camera lens causes.
-This allows the calculated ray angle for an arbitrary image point to be more accurate.
+This allows the calculated ray angle for an arbitrary image point to be slightly more accurate.

 These two links describe the applicable mathematical formulas: